zianglih/OoO-Processor-Report/README.md

 On a hit, the cache stays in DC_READY.
 On a miss that requires replacing an invalid or clean line, the cache does not need to write back anything so it jump to DC_WAITING_RD_ACK and walk further.
 On a miss that requires replacing a dirty line, the cache have to write back the dirty result first so it jumps to DC_WAITING_WB_RES.

+### Multiplier Design Choice
+#### Input Time Sign Extension
+We modified from the original pipelined multiplier and still need a way for signed multiplication.
+The approach we adopted is to do sign-extension at input time, extending all 32-bit input to 64 bits.
+#### Motivation

 ## Interesting Design Ideas

 ### Notion of "Sub-systems" and Encapsulation